r0ttenbeef/r0ttenbeef.github.io/_posts/10/2032-08-07-Port-Custom-Build-of-Kali-Nethunter-to-an-Unsupported-Phone-Walkthrough.markdown

 And HERE WE GO, The Custom build of Kali Nethunter is here.
 ![16.jpg](/img/10/16.jpg)

-## Add TP-Link TL-W722N v2 and v3 Drivers to the Kernel
+## Add RTL8188EU Drivers for TP-Link TL-W722N v2,v3 and ALFA-AWUS036NHA to the Kernel

-In the Kali Nethunter documentation they mentioned the following: [TP-Link TL-WN722N v1 (Please note that v2 & v3 have unsupported chipsets) but v2 and v3 may be supported using RTL8812AU drivers.)](https://www.kali.org/docs/nethunter/wireless-cards/) So after doing some researching we need to do the following steps to add support to [TP-LINK TL-WN722N v2](http://en.techinfodepot.shoutwiki.com/wiki/TP-LINK_TL-WN722N_v2) which I already have and maybe v3, I didn't tested yet.
+In the Kali Nethunter documentation they mentioned the following: [TP-Link TL-WN722N v1 (Please note that v2 & v3 have unsupported chipsets) but v2 and v3 may be supported using RTL8812AU drivers.)](https://www.kali.org/docs/nethunter/wireless-cards/) So after doing some researching we need to do the following steps to add support to [TP-LINK TL-WN722N v2](http://en.techinfodepot.shoutwiki.com/wiki/TP-LINK_TL-WN722N_v2) which I already have and maybe v3, I didn't tested yet and [ALFA-AWUS036NHA](https://alfa-network.eu/awus036nha) which will supported too.

 - Go to the kernel source code "In my case lineageOS kernel" and remove the following directory.
 ```bash